-Name of the entity [Country of incorporation] Included under accounting scope of consolidation Method of accounting consolidation Included under regulatory scope of consolidation Method of regulatory consolidation Reasons for difference in the method of consolidation Reasons for consolidation under one of the scope of consolidation [India] ICICI Kinfra Limited [India] Yes Consolidated as per AS 21 No Not applicable Not applicable Risk weighted for capital adequacy purposes I-Ven Biotech Limited [India] Yes Consolidated as per AS 21 Yes Consolidated as per AS 21 Not applicable Not applicable FINO PayTech Limited 2 [India] Yes Accounted as per AS 23 No Not applicable Not applicable Risk weighted for capital adequacy purposes I-Process Services (India) Private Limited 2 [India] Yes Accounted as per AS 23 No Not applicable Not applicable Risk weighted for capital adequacy purposes NIIT Institute of Finance Banking and Insurance Training Limited 2 [India] Yes Accounted as per AS 23 No Not applicable Not applicable Risk weighted for capital adequacy purposes ICICI Merchant Services Private Limited 2 [India] Yes Accounted as per AS 23 No Not applicable Not applicable Risk weighted for capital adequacy purposes India Infradebt Limited 2 [India] Yes Accounted as per AS 23 No Not applicable Not applicable Risk weighted for capital adequacy purposes India Advantage Fund-III ^{2,3} [India] Yes Accounted as per AS 23 No Not applicable Not applicable Risk weighted for capital adequacy purposes India Advantage Fund-IV ^{2,4} [India] Yes Accounted as per AS 23 No Not applicable Not applicable Risk weighted for capital adequacy purposes
+Name of the entity [Country of incorporation] Included under accounting scope of consolidation Method of accounting consolidation Included under regulatory scope of consolidation Method of regulatory consolidation Reasons for difference in the method of consolidation Reasons for consolidation under one of the scope of consolidation ICICI Prudential Asset Management Company Limited [India] Yes Consolidated as per AS 21 Yes Consolidated as per AS 21 Not applicable Not applicable ICICI Prudential Trust Limited [India] Yes Consolidated as per AS 21 Yes Consolidated as per AS 21 Not applicable Not applicable ICICI Equity Fund [India] Yes Consolidated as per AS 21 Yes Consolidated as per AS 21 Not applicable Not applicable ICICI Strategic Investments Fund [India] Yes Consolidated as per AS 21 Yes Consolidated as per AS 21 Not applicable Not applicable I-Ven Biotech Limited [India] Yes Consolidated as per AS 21 No Not applicable Not applicable Risk weighted for capital adequacy purposes FINO PayTech Limited 2 [India] Yes Accounted as per AS 23 No Not applicable Not applicable Risk weighted for capital adequacy purposes I-Process Services (India) Private Limited 2 [India] Yes Accounted as per AS 23 No Not applicable Not applicable Risk weighted for capital adequacy purposes NIIT Institute of Finance Banking and Insurance Training Limited 2 [India] Yes Accounted as per AS 23 No Not applicable Not applicable Risk weighted for capital adequacy purposes ICICI Merchant Services Private Limited 2 [India] Yes Accounted as per AS 23 No Not applicable Not applicable Risk weighted for capital adequacy purposes India Infradebt Limited 2 [India] Yes Accounted as per AS 23 No Not applicable Not applicable Risk weighted for capital adequacy purposes India Advantage Fund-III 2 [India] Yes Accounted as per AS 23 No Not applicable Not applicable Risk weighted for capital adequacy purposes India Advantage Fund-IV 2 [India] Yes Accounted as per AS 23 No Not applicable Not applicable Risk weighted for capital adequacy purposes b) Group entities not considered for consolidation both under the accounting and regulatory scope of consolidation c) Group entities considered for regulatory scope of consolidation

-- ICICI Prudential Pension Funds Management Company Limited is a wholly owned subsidiary of ICICI Prudential Life Insurance Company Limited. - 2.
-These entities are accounted as per the equity method as prescribed by AS 23 on 'Accounting for Investments in Associates in Consolidated Financial Statements' - 3.
-The entity has been accounted as per the equity method from the three months ended June 30, 2014. - 4.
-The entity has been accounted as per the equity method from the three months ended September 30, 2014.
+- 1. ICICI Prudential Pension Funds Management Company Limited is a wholly owned subsidiary of ICICI Prudential Life Insurance Company Limited. - 2.
+These entities are accounted as per the equity method as prescribed by AS 23 on 'Accounting for Investments in Associates in Consolidated Financial Statements'